back to top

 Starburst Effects

-A starburst effect (sun stars) can only be achieved using a narrow aperture.
-It causes a point of light to have spikes.
+A narrow aperture is the only way to achieve a starburst effect (sun stars), which causes a point of light to have spikes.

 The type of diaphragm your lens has will affect the number of spikes produced.
 If the diaphragm has an even number of blades, then the number of blades equals the number of starburst spikes produced.

 If the number of blades is uneven, you get double the number of spikes.
-This means that 9 blades will produce a starburst with 18 spikes.
-It should be noted there is a starburst filter you can use to create spikes.
-But it looks better and more natural using a small aperture.
+For instance, 9 blades produce a starburst with 18 spikes.
+You can also use a starburst filter to create spikes, but it looks better and more natural using a small aperture.

 It’s possible to produce the starburst effect from street lights and even sunlight.
 Follow these instructions to be successful with these shots:

 • Sunlight: Photographing the whole sun won’t produce a good starburst effect.
-The sun will likely overexpose your photo if you’re aiming at it.
+The sun likely overexposes your photo if you’re aiming at it.
 It’s also not good for your eyes unless the sun is nearing sunset.
 So, finding ways of reducing the amount of sun photographed is best.
 In other words, find a way of blocking the sun.
-This could be done by using leaves on a tree, clouds as they pass in the sky, or the horizon line as the sun begins to set.
+You can do this by using leaves on a tree, clouds as they pass in the sky, or the horizon line as the sun begins to set.

 Narrow Apertures and Slow Shutter Speeds

-The laws of physics mean you must adjust your ISO or shutter speed to use a small aperture.
-A small aperture, especially when you shoot into the evening, results in slow shutter speeds.
+The laws of physics dictate that you must adjust your ISO or shutter speed to use a small aperture.
+A small aperture results in slow shutter speeds, especially when shooting into the evening.

 Slow shutter speeds in conjunction with small apertures can be interesting for cityscapes.
 You get light trails from cars and starburst effects from the stationary street lights.